 - Making a list of the medication.
 To assist in your senior’s medication management, make a list of all the prescriptions they take, as well as any over the counter medications and supplements they may be taking.
 It is important to get a list together and keep medications organized, instead of having a random assortment of pill bottles on a shelf or in a zip lock bag.
 A list is also helpful in a medical emergency because first responders will know what the person is taking, which reduces the chances of drug interactions.

 - Having them take their medications at the same time every day.
-Doing so helps to build a routine.
+Doing so helps to build a daily routine.
 It also removes the need to remember different times for different medications.
 (An exception would be for a prescription, such as a diabetes medication, that must be taken at a certain time of day.)
 For example, the senior could take their prescriptions with their morning meals (however, they should avoid grapefruit and grapefruit juice if they do this).
 Or they might take them after brushing their teeth or before a shower, or even before bedtime.

 - Setting alarms: Having alarms set at certain times will remind the senior when it is time to take a medication.
 Alarms also help to ensure that all prescriptions are being taken.
 You can set them via the senior’s smart phone or you can use an automatic pill dispenser that comes with an alarm, like this one from MedELert.